alvarj84/monitor-demo/README.md

 7. Create a notification channel.

-8. Create an alert using the notification channel
+8. Create an alert using the notification channel.